opendocument-app/pdf2htmlEX-Android/README.md

 ### Goals:
 * Providing easy to use interface for downstream users.
-Library is consumed as .aar file through gradle and used through a Java class, which provides a method to perform conversion.
+Library is consumed through gradle and used through a Java class, which provides a method to perform conversion.
 * Keeping device requirements low.
 Current versions of NDK support building for Android-16 (Jelly Bean) and newer.
 Supported ABIs: armeabi-v7a, arm64-v8a, x86, x86_64.